-Does hypocritical Christian behavior nullify the Scriptures?
-Do ALL religious paths eventually lead to the worship of the true God?
+Does hypocritical Christian behavior nullify the Bible?
+Do all religious paths eventually lead to the worship of the true God?
 Can the truth of scripture be proven logically?
-What is YOUR role in God's great salvation plan for all mankind?

-Christian sins do not nullify or cancel the need for others to obey God.
+Christian sins do not nullify or cancel the need for others to obey God's commands in the Bible.
 The lack of perfect behavior on the part of those who support an absolute moral code is not only not unusual, the Bible itself plainly states that those who adhere to its words will sometimes sin (1John 1:8 - 10).

-Do all religions and spirituals paths ultimately lead to the worship of the TRUE God?
-Will God grant salvation to anyone, regardless of what they believe, simply because they do so from a heart that is sincere?
+Do all religions and spirituals paths ultimately lead to the worship of the true God?
 Make no mistake, the Bible makes it quite clear that one way and one way only leads to the Almighty!
 And that "way" is through Christ, who embodies both the truth and eternal life (John 14:5 - 7).

 Many in the world today condemn as intolerant anyone who states there exists only one God or that there is only one true way of worshipping him.
-As stated previously, God's word emphatically says there is only one way, one path, one religion that will take a person to the one true God.
+As stated previously, the Bible emphatically says there is only one way, one path, one religion that will ultimately save a person.
 To say that religions such as Islam or Buddhism, for example, are just as valid avenues for reaching God as Christianity is to deny what the Bible teaches.

 In God's eyes, it is not enough to be sincere, since such a feeling can be generated about any belief system.
-It certainly is true that sincere people can be WRONG - sincerely.
+It certainly is true that sincere people can be wrong - sincerely.
 The truth or falseness of something cannot be determine strictly by emotion or feelings.
-Can we then KNOW if the scriptures are correct when they assert they contain the ONLY path to reaching the true Creator of all things?
+Can we then know if the Bible is correct when we assert it contains the only path to reaching the true Creator of all things?

 Can scriptures be proven logically?

-Fulfilled Biblical prophecy is the ultimate litmus test on the validity of the inspiration of God's word.
+Fulfilled Bible prophecy is the ultimate litmus test on the validity of the inspiration of God's word.
 Such fulfillments show that the authors were divinely inspired and not merely lucky at guessing.